zijizhu/Coarse-To-Fine-CBMs/README.md

 # Coarse-to-Fine Concept Bottleneck Models

-This is the official code implementation for the paper titled "Coarse to Fine Concept Bottleneck Models".
+This is the official code implementation for the paper titled "Coarse to Fine Concept Bottleneck Models" published at NeurIPS 2024.
 We propose a novel framework towards Interpretable Deep Networks using multi-modal models and a novel multilevel construction for capturing low-level details

 # Setup